 If the vehicle is in motion when the direction is changed, the motor control system will reverse the current flow in the motor slowing the vehicle to a stop and then continue in the new direction selected.
+For more information, refer to the section on Stopping.

 The throttle pedal must be released after selecting a new direction.
-If the pedal is not released, then a HPD fault will occur.
-Release the pedal to reset the fault.
+If the pedal is not released, then a sequence fault will occur.
+If the sequence fault occurs, you can clear the fault by placing the Direction Control switch in the center OFF position and then re-selecting the desired direction of travel.